WorkNicolas/WorkNicolas-Obsidian/Repertoire/School/2nd Year/MATH 012A/MATH 012A Supplement.md

 $n$, $x_{n-1}$, $x_n$, $|x_i - x_{i-1}|$

 ## Newton-Raphson Method
+### Definition
+- Named after Isaac Newton and Joseph Raphson
+- Root-finding algorithm which produces successively better approximations to the roots (or zeroes) of a real-valued function
+- Most efficient root-finding algorithm available
+- Converges quadratically, i.e. error is approximately proportional to the square of the previous error

 ### Find the Root
 **Query**
 $f(x) = 3x^3 + 2x^2 + x - 1$